solusipse/ureq/README.md

 ## TODO
 - a filesystem
-- server should return 400 Bad Request instead of letting user dealing with wrong requests
+- minimalistic templating system
-- detailed documentation
+- server should return 400 Bad Request instead of letting user dealing with wrong requests (minor fix)

 ## License
 See `LICENSE`.